philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 D ::= A | G ⊃ D | D ∧ D
 ```

 The python code reflects the sequent calculus rules quite directly.
+I'm using z3 as a handy logical syntax tree.
 It returns None when it fails and `True` when it succeeds.
 Failure is not intended to mean that the goal is false, just that we failed to prove it.

 ```python
 from z3 import *